 We will not magically create a proposal that once created and/or enacted—then racism will end.

 We will make missteps.
 Our aim is to view these missteps as developmental.
-This will require that when missteps are made that there is accountability, acknowledgement, open dialogue, and the opportunity to try again.
+This will require accountability, acknowledgement, open dialogue, and the opportunity to try again when missteps are made.

-All College of Education faculty, staff, students, alumni and local community partners will be invited to participate in the ARC conversations.
+All College of Education faculty, staff, students, alumni, and local community partners are invited to participate in the ARC conversations through an email invitation.
 The ARC structures community conversations and actions for doing the work of anti-racism.
 It involves opportunities for intentional conversations about how to improve the functions of the college.
-The collaborative creates opportunities for small group, large group and college-wide intentional dialogues about how to take action to change racist practices in various aspects of our work in College of Education.
+The collaborative creates opportunities for small group, large group, and college-wide intentional dialogues about how to take action to change racist practices in various aspects of our work in the College of Education.
 By shifting our focus to be more attentive and fully engaged in process – in being with the work of anti-racism – we intend to move away from the completion of a demonstrated outcome, an item on a checklist, to a more coherent and intentional disruption of the systems and patterns of action that undeniably allow racist practices to exist and to function.
 In this process-oriented approach, we begin an ongoing dialogue that creates a culture that examines racism within the organization and moves us toward systems change.

 Whether you are new or consider yourself seasoned or expert in the work of anti-racism, we will be learning together.
-Seeing and undoing the problematic patterns of ‘being’ that perpetuate harmful systems of oppression that elevate whiteness and systems that dehumanize non-whiteness and particularly targets, Black and Brown ways of being is difficult and a necessary action.
-This ‘undoing’ will be messy, hard, uncomfortable, and difficult.
+Seeing and undoing the problematic patterns of ”being” that perpetuate harmful systems of oppression that elevate whiteness and systems that dehumanize non-whiteness and particularly targets, Black and Brown ways of being is difficult and a necessary action.
+This ”undoing” is messy, uncomfortable, and difficult.
 But moving through those feelings is a necessary step in coming to terms with engrained ways of being in a racialized society and our habits at work that impede structural and systems change.

 We welcome you to learn with us.